-virtual const void tile_pixels (Tile tile, TypeDesc &format) const = 0
+virtual const void tile_pixels (Tile tile, TypeDesc &format) const = 0 virtual bool add_file (ustring filename, ImageInput::Creator creator = nullptr, const ImageSpec config = nullptr, bool replace = false) = 0

-For a tile retrived by get_tile(), return a pointer to the pixel data itself, and also store in format the data type that the pixels are internally stored in (which may be different than the data type of the pixels in the disk file).
-This method should only be called on a tile that has been requested by get_tile() but has not yet been released with release_tile().
+For a tile retrived by $get_tile()$, return a pointer to the pixel data itself, and also store in format the data type that the pixels are internally stored in (which may be different than the data type of the pixels in the disk file).
+This method should only be called on a tile that has been requested by $get_tile()$ but has not yet been released with $release_tile()$.